Configuration of a Traffic Flow survey

 After successful installation and configuration of the BCA, open the web browser and enter the following address:

 You can log in to the website with your customer login.
-If you have problems logging in or have forgotten your password, can help you.
+If you have problems logging in or have forgotten your password, Support Center can help you.

 To create a survey, first open the highlighted „Config App“ tab at the top right of the menu bar.